nfelnlp/nfelnlp.github.io/old_news.md

 author_profile: true
 ---

+2024-02-28 | Two new papers in submission: A follow-up to InterroLang on the conversational examination of self-explaining LLMs ([LLMCheckup](./publications/index.md#2024)) and a resource and evaluation paper on instructional explanations in teacher-student dialogues ([ReWIRED](./publications/index.md#2024)).
 2023-11-13 | [InterroLang](./publications/index.md#2023) will be presented as an in-person poster at BlackboxNLP (Thu, Dec 7, 11:00 AM) and Findings (Sat, Dec 9, 09:00 AM).
 2023-11-03 | [Invited talk](./talks/index.md) at [Human-Centric AI group of NEC Labs Europe, Heidelberg](https://www.neclab.eu/research-areas/data-science/human-centric-ai)
 2023-10-08 | [InterroLang: Exploring NLP Models and Datasets through Dialogue-based Explanations](./publications/index.md#2023) accepted to EMNLP 2023 Findings! 🦁 This is my fourth first-author paper and an implementation of the Mediators precursor paper.